-Due to the COVID-19 pandemic, all external KS4 and KS5 examinations and nationwide performance tables were cancelled in 2020.
-As a result of this and the national U-Turn by the UK government around the use of Centre Assessed Grades (CAGs) no meaningful, comparable outcomes information can be provided this year.
+Due to the COVID-19 pandemic, all external KS4 and KS5 examinations and nationwide performance tables were cancelled in 2021.
+As a result of this no meaningful, comparable outcomes information can be provided this year.

-121 Sixth Form students left the school at the end of their studies.
-93 students (77%) went on to university.
-Of those who went on to higher education 73% gained their first choice of University.
-The remaining students went on to either an apprenticeship or employment.
+127 Sixth Form students left the school at the end of their studies.
+93 students (73%) went on to university.
+Of those 93 students who went on to higher education, 71 students (76%) gained their first choice of university.
+The remaining 34 students went on to either an apprenticeship or employment.

-All 268 Year 11 students progressed onto further education or employment, of which 41% joined Rossett School Sixth Form.
-53% of students moved onto either College or another Sixth Form provider and 6% entered into an Apprenticeship or the Army.
-There were no pupils who became NEET.
+All 261 Year 11 students progressed onto further education or employment, of which 39% joined Rossett School Sixth Form.
+55% of students moved onto either College or another Sixth Form provider and 6% entered into an Apprenticeship, the workplace or the Army.